moov-io/paygate/client/docs/DepositoriesApi.md

 ## UpdateDepository

-> Depository UpdateDepository(ctx, depositoryID, createDepository, optional)
-Updates the specified Depository by setting the values of the parameters passed.
+> Depository UpdateDepository(ctx, depositoryID, xUserID, createDepository, optional) Updates the specified Depository by setting the values of the parameters passed.
 Any parameters not provided will be left unchanged.

 ### Required Parameters